In Theory: Plot

-Later on the bridge, Data is reviewing the information from the probes sent into the nebula.
-He theorises that life might have evolved differently in the nebula because of the volume of dark matter detected.
-Captain Jean-Luc Picard (Patrick Stewart) orders the ship to the nearest planet within the nebula.
-Data and D'Sora configure further probes, when she kisses him on the cheek and then on the lips, before leaving the room.
-Data seeks the opinion of his friends, including Picard, Guinan (Whoopi Goldberg), Geordi La Forge (LeVar Burton), Commander William Riker (Jonathan Frakes), Deanna Troi (Marina Sirtis) and Worf (Michael Dorn).
-Data decides to pursue the relationship and goes to D'Sora's cabin with a bunch of flowers, where he informs her that he created a romantic subroutine for the relationship.
+While configuring probes to explore a nearby nebula, Data and Jenna D'Sora discuss the latter's lingering feelings for her ex-boyfriend.
+Data attempts to comfort her, but does not notice her developing affection for him.
+After another work session, she kisses him on the cheek and then on the lips before leaving.
+Data seeks the opinion of his friends, including Captain Jean-Luc Picard (Patrick Stewart), Guinan (Whoopi Goldberg), Geordi La Forge (LeVar Burton), Commander William Riker (Jonathan Frakes), Deanna Troi (Marina Sirtis) and Worf (Michael Dorn), about the advisability of attempting to pursue a romantic relationship with D'Sora.
+Soon, Data goes to D'Sora's cabin with a bunch of flowers, and he informs her that he has created a romantic subroutine for the relationship.
+Later, D'Sora visits Data's cabin with a gift, but is frustrated by Data's lack of understanding of how to interact with her in an affectionate manner.
+At Data's next visit with D'Sora, he acts erratically, trying to find an appropriate response to make her happy.